Skip links

 A large footprint means that we are consuming the planet's resources at an unsustainable rate.
 This can lead to shortages of essential materials such as fresh water and certain raw materials.
 When we deplete resources faster than they can regenerate, we risk running out of them in the future, which could lead to economic and social crises.

-The excess ecological footprint also intensifies climate change.
+Excessive ecological footprint also intensifies climate change. climate change.
 Overexploitation of fossil fuels for energy releases massive amounts of CO₂ into the atmosphere, accelerating global warming.
 This leads to extreme weather events such as stronger hurricanes, more intense heat waves and prolonged droughts that can devastate entire communities.

 A disproportionate footprint also puts pressure on our ecosystems and the species that live in them.
 Deforestation to expand agricultural or urban areas, for example, destroys habitats and puts thousands of species at risk.
 This is not only a problem for nature; humans depend on biodiversity for food, medicine and even the air we breathe.